elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 >     3. Review the list of hosts from which to unmount the datastore, and click Finish.
 > 4. Confirm that you want to unmount the datastore.
 >
-> After you unmount a VMFS datastore, the datastore becomes inactive and is dimmed in the host&#8217;s datastore
+> After you unmount a VMFS datastore, the datastore becomes inactive and is dimmed in the host's datastore
 > list.
 An unmounted NFS datastore no longer appears on the list.

 Right click on a datastore:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_on_datastore_to_umount.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_on_datastore_to_umount.png']);"><img class="alignnone size-full wp-image-3778" title="right_click_on_datastore_to_umount" alt="right click on datastore to umount VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_on_datastore_to_umount.png" width="1032" height="462" /></a>

-Click on &#8220;Unmount&#8221; and you will see the following screen:
+Click on "Unmount" and you will see the following screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/unmount_datastore.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/unmount_datastore.png']);"><img class="alignnone size-full wp-image-3779" title="unmount_datastore" alt="unmount datastore VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/unmount_datastore.png" width="523" height="393" /></a>